louiselessel/Cosmic-harp/ThingsInSpace_midi_lat-lon/README.md

 Things in Space
 ===============
+Revised code by Louise Lessel.
+Takes a latitude and longtitude on earth, and a diameter in kilometers, and views into space to find the satellites that are above you right now.
-Forked from ajmas (https://github.com/ajmas/ThingsInSpace)

-Original author: James Yoder (https://github.com/jeyoder)

-A real-time interactive WebGL visualisation of objects in Earth orbit

-The official live version is hosted at http://stuffin.space/
+Forked from ajmas (https://github.com/ajmas/ThingsInSpace) Original author: James Yoder (https://github.com/jeyoder) A real-time interactive WebGL visualisation of objects in Earth orbit The official live version is hosted at http://stuffin.space/

 Installation